 Many people who practice daily drinking eventually become dependent on alcohol.
 The safest way to drink alcohol is to do so in moderation—which is seven or fewer drinks per week for women, and 14 or fewer per week for men.

-Dangers Of Alcohol Addiction
+Dangers Of the AUD

 A person suffering from alcohol addiction (alcoholism) may reach a point in their drinking when they become unable to function normally without alcohol.
 Yet many people who develop alcoholism didn’t do so overnight.
 Recurrent alcohol abuse can change how the brain works, causing it to stop producing necessary chemicals that it instead receives from alcohol.